-1. Patient/parent informed consent: Eligible patients and parents will be approached for consent to: a) complete questionnaires related to their experience of the transport; b) to be approached by a researcher for potential participation in an interview at a later date; c) to be approached by a researcher 12 months later for follow up quality of life questionnaire completion; and d) to consent for their child's PICANet data related to the transport and PICU admission to be provided to the study team.
-Recognising that families of critically ill children are likely to be highly stressed during transport and their child's admission to intensive care, we will defer the consent approach to 24-48 hours after PICU admission.
+- 1. Patient/parent informed consent: Eligible patients and parents will be approached for consent to: a) complete questionnaires related to their experience of the transport; b) to be approached by a researcher for potential participation in an interview at a later date; c) to be approached by a researcher 12 months later for follow up quality of life questionnaire completion; and d) to consent for their child's PICANet data related to the transport and PICU admission to be provided to the study team.
+Recognising that families of critically ill children are likely to be highly stressed during transport and their child's admission to intensive care, we will defer the consent approach to a suitable time after PICU admission as judged by the clinical team.
 We will ensure that experienced and qualified staff are involved in obtaining consent from the parents/families.
 Information sheets will be available in English as well as five other languages.
 Parents will be given 24 hours to consider whether they wish to participate in the study.
 It will be made clear to the parents that they will be free to withdraw their consent for their own and/or their child's participation in the study at any time without this having any impact on their child's care.
 The vast majority of children will be sedated and on a ventilator, therefore will be unable to remember their illness or transport experience.
 However, some children/young people may not be ventilated; we will provide them with age-appropriate information sheets and record their assent if they wish to participate.

-2. Interviews: We recognize that recollecting a potentially difficult experience in their child's life may be upsetting for parents/families even if it is after several months.
+We will defer discussing the study with parents whose child dies in the PICU prior to consent being obtained in recognition of the parents' distress at that time.
+We will develop specific versions of study documents for bereaved parents. - 2.
+Interviews: We recognise that recollecting a potentially difficult experience in their child's life may be upsetting for parents/families even if it is after several months.
 We will employ staff with previous experience of interviewing children/families on sensitive issues.
 Interviews will be structured over 1-2 hours with appropriate breaks if necessary.
 We will develop clear policies for support for families if required.
 It will be made clear to participants at the outset that the interview can be stopped at any time should they wish.
 Recognising that it can sometimes be difficult for participants to ask for an interview to be stopped, we will provide participants with a card or another agreed signal that they can use to indicate that they would like the interview to be stopped.
 This technique has been successfully employed in previous studies and participants have reported that knowing that they have a mechanism of stopping the interview has been reassuring and empowering should they want to do so.